2026 Australian IT Journalism Awards

 Subject Matter: Judges will score the subject matter out of 10, based on originality, importance, general interest and usefulness.

-Insight: Judges will score the story for insight out of 10, based on accuracy, value of insights, as well as the quality and relevance of the sources/opinions.
+Impact: Judges will score the story for impact out of 10, based on accuracy, the value of insights, and the quality and relevance of the sources/opinions.

-Content Quality: Judges will score the story out of 5, based on writing/production quality, flair and entertainment.
+Content Quality: Judges will score the articles, videos or podcasts provided for their quality out of 5, based on writing quality, production value and entertainment value.

-This awards the team whose work is most effective in meeting the information needs of a business audience.
-That can include business technology professionals such as CIOs, IT professionals and business executives, or professionals working within the technology industry or channel.
-This category is judged on the basis of BUSINESS value and impact.
+The Business Coverage Award recognises the publication that has delivered the most effective coverage in meeting the information needs of a business audience.
+That can include business technology professionals such as CIOs, IT professionals, and business executives, as well as professionals working within the technology industry or channel.
+This category is judged based on business value and impact.

 - Entries must include the work of more than one journalist